koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > Oh, do you guys not need a test environment anymore?
 You haven't even done any real testing of your code yet, because that fell off the schedule, too.

 Steve appricates the risks and demands the rollout to be done by next week.
 Walking out of the meeting, Wes and Bill are on the same page that there will be big trouble ahead.

 ### Processes Not Being Followed
-Bill goes to Patty 's Change Management Meeting in the afternoon, to see an empty room.
+Bill goes to Change Management Meeting in the afternoon, to see an empty room.
 Patty explains:

 > All we have is a process on paper that no one follows and a tool that no one uses.
 When I pester people to use them, all I get are complaints and excuses.